MicheleGrieco/microblog/README.md

 * Display user profile pages with avatars (via Gravatar)
 * Edit user profile (username and "about me" field)
 * Show example posts on the home and user pages (currently hardcoded)
+* Track last seen time for users
+* Error handling with custom 404 and 500 pages
+* Docker support for containerized deployment
+* Unit tests for models

 ---